 This is one of the earliest characteristics of the Google algorithm.
 Remember, search engine web crawlers make a map of the internet, including the interlinking of sites.
 In the early Google algorithm, a link from one domain to another domain counted as a “vote” for the authority of the target domain.
 The linking domain must obviously think highly of the target domain — why else would they link to them?

 Of course, this was rife for exploitation.
-SEO agencies simply bought other domains and linked to their client websites.
-The Google algorithm had to be upgraded to detect these “cheat links.”
+SEO agencies simply bought other domains and linked to their client websites, creating “link farms.”
+Google’s algorithm had to be upgraded to detect these “cheat links.”

 Nowadays, only legitimate links can confer SEO authority.
-The more authoritative the linking site, the better.
+The more authoritative the site linking back to you, the better.
 If the New York Times links to your site from nytimes.com, expect to see a much bigger boost in domain authority than if you get a backlink from Bob’s Pool Service (although the latter doesn’t hurt).

 In short, off-page SEO relates to a series of signals Google gets about the overall digital presence of your company.
 These signals help Google, particularly when ranking your pages and articles at the top of search results above all other competitors.